Skip to content

 }

-When an external identity provider (IdP) authenticates a user, the user's profile information is sent to WSO2 Identity Server.
-This information is represented as claims.
+When an external identity provider (IdP) authenticates a user, it sends the user's profile information to WSO2 Identity Server as claims.
 These claims can include any standard claim available in the WSO2 claim dialect: http://wso2.org/claims.

 The groups attribute indicates the user groups to which the user belongs within the external IdP.

-Since this user is treated as an external user, you can configure JIT-User Provisioning to automatically create a corresponding user account in WSO2 Identity Server.
-Additionally, you can set up role assignments for external user groups included in the response.
+Since you handle this user as an external user, configure JIT-User Provisioning to automatically create a corresponding user account in WSO2 Identity Server.
+Additionally, set up role assignments for external user groups included in the response.

 Response from an external service implementing Internal User Authentication: